 Where are lessons held?

 Lessons are in my home.
-I also travel to some schools in the Auburn and Federal Way area and given lessons there.
+I also have traveled to some schools in the Auburn and Federal Way area and given lessons there.
 Currently I go to Auburn Riverside High School to teach on Thursdays.

 How long are the lessons?

 Lessons are at taught in increments of 30, 45 or 60 minutes.
 Lessons are weekly.
 45 or 60 minutes are the most highly recommended for voice lessons and for high school age or adult students.

 Visit the Downloads page for more information, and click on "Tuition & Fees"

 I ask for tuition to be paid at the first lesson of the month.
 Payments made before the 15th of the month receive $10 off regular tuition.